A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Log4Shell Vulnerability and Its Incident

 \subsection{Design Failures and Root Causes}

-The Log4Shell vulnerability originated from an architectural design limitation rather than any coding error.
-Log4j enabled network-capable lookup handlers, including \texttt{jndi}, by default, allowing externally influenced log strings to trigger remote resolution without explicit opt-in.
+The Log4Shell vulnerability originated primarily from an architectural design limitation rather than a conventional implementation bug.
+Log4j exposed network-capable lookup handlers, including \texttt{jndi}, through its message substitution functionality, allowing externally influenced log strings to trigger remote resolution during log evaluation.
 The substitution mechanism applied uniformly to all logged data and did not distinguish between trusted and untrusted inputs, permitting arbitrary strings to initiate network activity.
 This behavior was compounded by \texttt{jndi} provider configurations that historically allowed remote class references and class loading.
 When combined with untrusted lookup targets embedded in log messages, this created a direct path from string evaluation to code execution.
 The widespread use of Log4j as a transitive dependency further expanded exposure, causing applications to inherit vulnerable behavior even when advanced lookup functionality was not explicitly required.